ZOOpt: Toolbox for Derivative-Free Optimization: Abstract

 \section{Abstract}

-Recent advances of derivative-free optimization allow efficient approximating the global optimal solutions of sophisticated functions, such as functions with many local optima, non-differentiable and non-continuous functions.
-This article describes the ZOOpt\footnote{\url{https://github.com/eyounx/ZOOpt}} toolbox that provides efficient derivative-free solvers and are designed easy to use.
-ZOOpt provides a Python package for single-thread optimization, and a light-weighted distributed version with the help of the Julia language for Python described functions.
-ZOOpt toolbox particularly focuses on optimization problems in machine learning, addressing high-dimensional, noisy, and large-scale problems.
-The toolbox is being maintained toward ready-to-use tool in real-world machine learning tasks.
+Recent advances in derivative-free optimization allow efficient approximation of the global-optimal solutions of sophisticated functions, such as functions with many local optima, non-differentiable and non-continuous functions.
+This article describes the ZOOpt (\textbf{Z}eroth \textbf{O}rder \textbf{Opt}imization) toolbox that provides efficient derivative-free solvers and is designed easy to use.
+ZOOpt provides single-machine parallel optimization on the basis of python core and multi-machine distributed optimization for time-consuming tasks by incorporating with the Ray framework --- a famous platform for building distributed applications.
+ZOOpt particularly focuses on optimization problems in machine learning, addressing high-dimensional and noisy problems such as hyper-parameter tuning and direct policy search.
+The toolbox is maintained toward a ready-to-use tool in real-world machine learning tasks.